top of page

 writing exercises for educators, and many more.

-For those within a day's driving distance to the Pennsylvania Wilds, I'm pleased to organize day-long offerings
+For those within a day's driving distance to the San Francisco Bay or Pennsylvania Wilds, I'm pleased to organize day-long offerings

-hosted in my cabin at the lake for a unique and immersive field trip experience.
+hosted in my homes for a unique and immersive experience.

 In the classroom:

-In person or via video conference (Skype, FaceTime, Google Hangout, or ooVoo), I'm always enthusiastic to share my background and expertise with students and educators.
+In person or via video conference, I'm always enthusiastic to share my background and expertise with students and educators.
 I keep current school clearances and am happy to collaborate with teachers to present material that ties in with curricula.

 Past forums include: